CBIIT/icdc-dataloader/docs/es-loader.md

 RETURN opensearch_data
 ```
 ## Pagination
-For large amounts of data, sending multiple paginated index queries may be necessary to avoid exceeding Neo4j memory limits and to improve query performance.
-Both of the following are required for the dataloader to use pagination:
+For large amounts of data, sending multiple paginated index queries may be necessary to avoid exceeding Neo4j memory limits and it can improve query performance in some cases.
+Both of the following conditions are required for implementing pagination:
 1. The **page_size** configuration variable is set to an integer greater than 1
 2. The index queries in the specified indices file contain the pagination variables **$skip** and **$limit**.